Autodesk/sydevs/user_manual/atomic_nodes.md

 The first 4 core types are standard C++ data types.

 The next 2 core types are elements of the SyDEVS library.
-More information on the `quantity` class can be found [here](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1quantity.html) (see Detailed Description).
-More information on the `arraynd` class can be found [here](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1arraynd.html) (see Detailed Description).
+More information on the `quantity` class can be found [here](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1quantity.html#details).
+More information on the `arraynd` class can be found [here](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1arraynd.html#details).

 Some of the core types include a template parameter specifying another data type (`T`, `T1`, `T2`).
 These data types must also be core types, with one exception.
 The exception is `std::shared_ptr<T>`, for which `T` can be any C++ data type.
 The `std::shared_ptr<T>` can therefore be used to transfer user-defined classes between nodes, or any C++ data type not in the list.
 However, there is a cost to this in terms of safety, since the same data may end up being referenced by multiple nodes.